mark-walle/inuktitut-transliterator/README.rst

 In January 2016 some bugs were brought to my atteniton and I decided to release the code on Github to make it available for people interested in using it offline or helping to improve it.
-Although this code is straightfoward and short, in the spirit of Inuit Qaujimajatuqangit, I have licensed it under GPLv3.
-Please share and share-alike.
+In the spirit of Inuit Qaujimajatuqangit (or my best understanding of the spirit), this project is open source (using the MIT License right now).

 Rules to Generating Syllabics
 -----------------------------